otaviojr/st_cli/README.md

 # Motivation

-When trying to make an app in python to run on a raspberry pi zero, I noticed that it takes 8s only to start running the script.
+When trying to make an app in python to run on a raspberry pi zero W, I noticed that it takes 8s only to start running the script.
 Now imagine waiting 15s to unlock your door.
 Now, imagine that if you need to go to the bathroom! :-)